New Federal Rules on SNAP and Medicaid Put Older Adults at Risk

 About the Data:

-The findings in this infographics come from the sources below:
+The findings in this infographic come from the sources below: